-Anti-Maduro Protesters March In Cities Across Venezuela
+Venezuelan Opposition Leader Guaidó Declares Himself President In Place Of Maduro

 Under Maduro's rule, Venezuela's economy has nosedived, inflation has soared, and basic foods and medical supplies have grown scarce.
 Millions of Venezuelans have fled the country, mostly to neighboring Columbia and Brazil as well as Ecuador, Peru and other Latin American countries.
 Most opposition leaders have been exiled, imprisoned or banned from running for office, John Otis reports for NPR.

-Guaidó has breathed new life into the opposition, bringing together followers in town hall meetings called cabildos and pledging to bring about open, free elections.
+Guaidó breathed new life into the opposition, bringing together followers in town hall meetings called cabildos and pledging to bring about open, free elections.
 He has urged the military to abandon its loyalty to Maduro, offering amnesty to officers who turn against the president.
 On Wednesday, he repeated his call: "To all the armed forces, our call is very clear, from this parliament we shake your hands and ask you to stand with the Constitution and the people, your people," Guaidó wrote.

 Much of the military has so far remained loyal to Maduro even though troops' salaries have shrunk due to inflation and their equipment has decayed amid the years-long economic crisis, Reuters reports.
 Maduro also has cultivated senior officers by lavishing them with privileges, including key posts within the lucrative state oil monopoly.